Where to eat the best desserts in Vicenza, Italy

 The city of Vicenza is a small city in the northeast of Italy, in the region of Veneto.
 Though small and lesser known than neighboring Verona and Venice, it’s nonetheless a charming city to see.
 Vicenza’s also a place that’s become almost like a second home.
 Padua architect, Andrea Palladio, designed many of the city’s landmarks, include Basilica Palladiana and the closed-air theater, Teatro Olimpico.

 Being in Italy, good places to eat and drink are aplenty.
-And In the historic centre of Vicenza, there are several patisseries and bars that serve up delicious eats
+And In the historic center of Vicenza, there are several patisseries and bars that serve up delicious eats

 1. Pasticcerica Venezia SNC — top dessert places in Vicenza